-- 1) Maintain the DMAI certification earned by VMC, Inc. and give preference to candidates for the Executive Director position who are already Certified Destination Marketing Executives or who are willing to pursue this certification. - 2) Complete the legal transition from VMC to MCTC and establishment of the DBA. - 3) Continue to track and report budget percentages for administrative expenses as compared to the DMAI industry-wide averages for DMOs of similar budget size. - 4) Continue to benchmark key salaries and staff benefit packages against the CEO and Staff Salary and Benefits Survey produced annually by Destination Marketing Association of the West (DMA-West). - 5) Allocate \$14,400 in addition to the \$20,000 budgeted for Partnerships to continue the sponsorship of the Arts Council of Mendocino County through FY 2016-2017 at the current level of \$1,200/month in return for specific deliverables. - 6) Maintain a Reserve Fund equal to \$100,000 or ten percent (10%) of the annually projected expenses, whichever is greater, with the conditions that this sum is to be held in an interest bearing account and be reflected as a line item on the MCTC balance sheet, and that expenditures require approval of the MCTC Board.
-Allowable uses would remain those recommended and approved in the FY 2007-2008 BID Annual Report with the additional allowance for use to cover lower than budgeted assessment income, as discussed in the FY 2009-2010 and FY 2014-2015 BID Annual Reports.11 - 7) Include line items in each annual budget to fund: a) on-going Board training and development; and, b) periodic research and on-going consultation to continue to strengthen marketing and assessment.
+- 1) Maintain the DMAI certification earned by VMC, Inc. and give preference to candidates for the Executive Director position who are already Certified Destination Marketing Executives or who are willing to pursue this certification. - 2) Complete the legal transition from VMC to MCTC and establishment of the DBA. - 3) Continue to track and report budget percentages for administrative expenses as compared to the DMAI industry-wide averages for DMOs of similar budget size; - 4) Continue to benchmark key salaries and staff benefit packages against the CEO and Staff Salary and Benefits Survey produced annually by Destination Marketing Association of the West (DMA-West); - 5) Invest \$14,400 of the budgeted \$40,000 for Partnerships/Sponsorships to continue the partnership with the Arts Council of Mendocino County through FY 2016-2017 at the current level of \$1,200/month in return for specific deliverables; - 6) Maintain a Reserve Fund equal to \$100,000 or ten percent (10%) of the annually projected expenses, whichever is greater, with the conditions that this sum is to be held in an interest bearing account and be reflected as a line item on the MCTC balance sheet, and that expenditures require approval of the MCTC Board.
+Allowable uses would remain those recommended and approved in the FY 2007-2008 BID Annual Report with the additional allowance for use to cover lower than budgeted assessment income, as discussed in the FY 2009-2010 and FY 2014-2015 BID Annual Reports; and, - 7) Include line items in each annual budget to fund: a) on-going Board training and development; and, b) periodic research and on-going consultation to continue to strengthen marketing and assessment.